Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 6. CALCULATION OF HANDICAP

-6.1 The player's handicap shall be determined by averaging the difference between the gross score and course rating for the course for the latest Qualifying Rounds played in the preceding rolling two years as follows:-
+6.1 The player's handicap shall be determined by averaging the difference between the (adjusted/deemed) gross score (see 6.4 - 6.6 below) and course rating for the course for the latest Qualifying Rounds played as follows:

-6.2 Where less than 4 Qualifying Rounds have been played in the previous two years the player will not be allocated a handicap under this System and will not be eligible to play in an IBGA sponsored Nett event.
+6.2 Where less than three Qualifying Rounds have been played the player will not be allocated a handicap under this System and will not be eligible to play in an IBGA sanctioned Nett event.

 6.3 When the result of averaging is .4 or less the Playing Handicap should be the rounded down figure.
 If the result is .5 or more the rounded up figure should be the Playing Handicap.
 For example if the average is 17.5 the Playing Handicap will be 18.